Saeer-jan/ml_project/README.md

 It predicts the price of houses based on various features using a Linear Regression algorithm.

 📂 Files
-✅ house_price_prediction.py — Python script that:
+✅ house_price_prediction.py, Python script that:

 Reads the dataset (USA_Housing.csv)

-Performs exploratory data analysis (EDA) with visualizations
+Performs exploratory data analysis (EDA) with visualisations

 Splits data into training and testing sets